 I feel sick myself, with fear.
 It grips my stomach and I whisper again: “Tonight I’m going to die.
 Tonight I’m going to LIVE”.

-Milton Hits the Headlines
+Milton the Mighty

 (middle grade, animal humour)

 When humans scream, little spiders run.

 So when Zoe started screaming, Milton ran in the opposite direction as fast as his eight little legs would carry him.
 Scuttling at top speed along the wooden floor, he scanned around with his side eyes, searching for somewhere safe, somewhere dark and dusty.
 He wondered if he could make it all the way home.

 Zoe yelled up the stairs to her mum.
 Something about ‘IT’S GETTING AWAY!’ and Milton heard thudding footsteps coming from the landing.

 Running away was preschool stuff—basic training.
 Spiders didn’t usually stop to think about it.
 But then Milton wasn’t your usual spider.

 He was a thinker.

 And right now, Milton’s brain was working overtime.

 Zoe can’t be screaming at me?
 Surely she recognises her friendly false widow spider from the skirting board?
 Utterly un-screamworthy, utterly un-terrifying, occasionally mistaken for a raisin.